mutinhiri/maths-magician/README.md

-# Maths Magician project app
+# Maths Magician project App

 In this project, i will be creating a React maths magician app In this project i implemented basic setup